votejainism/jainism-party/financial_scheme.md

 1.11 We understand that if we submit four consecutive quarterly nil donation returns, we will then be exempt from submitting further quarterly returns in respect of donations until we receive a reportable donation.

 1.12 We also understand that separate quarterly donation returns must be submitted if we appear on the Northern Ireland register of political parties.

+## For loans (regulated transactions):
+- record information about all regulated transactions (loans, credit facilities, etc.) of more than £500, including:
+value of benefit of the transaction
+name of all authorised participants
+registered addresses of participants
+company registration number (if applicable)
+nature of the transaction
+date agreement entered
+the terms of the transaction
+- ensure that the party does not enter into any regulated transactions over £500 with unauthorised participants
+- ensure that a submission of quarterly transaction reports covering transactions exceeding £7,500 (including aggregates of donations and regulated transactions) and any void transactions or transactions of more than £500 entered into with an unauthorised participant is made to the Commission within the prescribed timescales; submit a nil return if there are no reportable transactions
+- ensure weekly regulated transaction reports can be submitted during UK Parliamentary election periods if we are contesting the election

+1.13 We understand that if the party has submitted four consecutive quarterly nil loans returns, we will then be exempt from submitting further quarterly returns until we enter into a reportable loan.

+1.14 We also understand that separate quarterly loan returns must be submitted if we appear on the Northern Ireland register of political parties.